asu-trans-ai-lab/DTALite-Classic-Edition/README.md

 # DTALite-Classic-Edition
-DTALite-Classic-Edition (before adopting GMNS standard QVDF functions in 2020)
+DTALite-Classic-Edition (This version uses input_node, and input_link format before adopting GMNS standard QVDF functions in 2020)

+The stable version using GMNS file format can be found at https://github.com/asu-trans-ai-lab/DTALite

+The active development version using a multi-resolution modeling framework can be found at https://github.com/asu-trans-ai-lab/DLSim-MRM.

 # DTALite